keirans/azure-arm/docs/README.md

     You can understand this in more detail via the following link :  [Create an Azure Active Directory application and service principal that can access resources.](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal)

-4. Create a keyvault for all these secrets and other date

-5. Populate the keyvault with all the secrets that we need in a predictable naming format

-6. Ensure that the service principal for the compilemasters has suitable access to the keyvault containing our secrets and no other azure resources

-7. Place the service principal credentials into another Azure Keyvault so we can pass them into ARM template deployments as parameters securely.
+4. Place the service principal credentials into another Azure Keyvault so we can pass them into ARM template deployments as parameters securely.

-8. Ensure that node classification rules are in place for the trusted.certname of =~ compilemaster
+5. Ensure that node classification rules are in place for the trusted.certname of =~ compilemaster

-9. Ensure that it also includes another module that handles pupeptserver gem installation for eyaml (Link coming soon).
+6. Ensure that it also includes another module that handles pupeptserver gem installation for eyaml (Link coming soon).